How to Make Homemade Canned Blueberries - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Then you need to pick out and remove any bits of stems, leaves and soft or mushy berries.
 It is easiest to do this in a large bowl of water and gently run your hands through the berries as they float.
 With your fingers slightly apart, you will easily feel any soft or mushy berries get caught in your fingers.

 Step 6 - Make and heat the syrup

-Depending upon which type of sweetener you want to use (sugar, no-sugar, Stevia, my preference (or if you prefer, Splenda), mix of sugar and Stevia, my preference (or if you prefer, Splenda) or fruit juice) you will need to use a different syrup from below.
+Depending upon which type of sweetener you want to use (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different syrup from below.
 Adding syrup to canned fruit helps to retain its flavor, color, and shape.
 It does not prevent spoilage of these foods.
 Heat the syrup to near boiling in a pot.